OpenReqEU/similarity-detection/README.md

         - *cut_off_topics*: A double number between 0 and 1.
 Determines the threshold of the topic comparison.
 When two requirements have a score above this threshold when comparing their topic words it is considered that they have the same topic.
         - *importance_low*: A double number between 0 and 1.
 It is a percentage that determines the importance of the words with low tf_idf value against the topic words.

-- Clusters Algorithm: Consists of saving the user feedback as graphs where the nodes are the organization requirements and the edges are the accepted dependencies.
-It recommends proposed dependencies to the user that can be accepted or rejected.
+- Clusters Algorithm: Consists of saving the user feedback as graphs where the nodes are requirements and the edges are accepted or rejected dependencies.
+It recommends proposed pairs of similar requirements to the user taking into account the tf-idf value of the previous similarity algorithm and the existing clusters (i.e., it returns similar requirements with a single requirement of a cluster, the one having the highest similarity score).
+The user can accept or reject the proposed dependencies.
+This information is collected by the service in batches and used in preceding recommendations.

 ### Configuration files